IMFM-SI/cimm-site/members.md

 ## Filip Koprivec

 Filip Koprivec is a young researcher at Institute of Mathematics, Physics and Mechanics and teaching assistant at Faculty of Mathematics and Physics, University of Ljubljana.
 His research focuses on programming languages and efficient compilation of algebraic effects and handlers.
-He is also interested in blockchaain
+He is also interested in blockchain technologies.

 * <i class="fas fa-home"></i> <a href="https://github.com/jO-Osko/">https://github.com/jO-Osko/</a>
 * ORCID iD: [0000-0001-9624-9369](https://orcid.org/0000-0001-9624-9369)